Bhakti Kulkarni: Biography

 In 2011, she won the Asian Junior Chess Championship.
-In 2013, she was the first at the international women's chess tournament in Czech Republic — Open Vysočina.
+In 2013, she finished first at the international women's chess tournament in Czech Republic — Open Vysočina.
 In 2016, she won the Asian Chess Women Championship.

-Played for Indian team in the Women's Asian Team Chess Championship, in which she participated twice (2009, 2016).
-In the individual competition won the bronze (2009) medal.
+She played for the Indian team in the Women's Asian Team Chess Championship, in which she participated twice (2009, 2016).
+In the individual competition she won the bronze medal (2009).